 A reliable VPN service should have a strict ‘no-logs’ policy.
 What this means is that they do not store any sensitive data.
 This protects you even if there is a security breach or any unforeseen government intervention.

 Using a VPN service can slow down the speed at which you browse the internet.
 While selecting a VPN service, make sure that it provides high-speed internet access, otherwise, you’ll be stuck with an average browsing speed.

 Using a VPN is fairly easy.
 However, there are times when you can’t figure out a particular setting or the VPN isn’t working the way its supposed to even if you’ve tried everything.
 This is when a good support team comes in handy.

-As a digital nomad or a frequent traveler, you want a reliable VPN service.
-This translates to a wide range of server network all across the globe.
-A close server equals a better VPN experience.
+As a digital nomad or a frequent traveler, you want a reliable VPN service that you can connect to from all over the world.
+This translates to a wide range of server network all across the globe, that will allow you to securely connect and access to your work and leisure websites or apps (such as a streaming service) independently of your location.
+A close VPN server equals a better connection experience.

 VPN usage often comes with bandwidth limits.
 This means that your data is at risk right from the moment your limit runs out.
 Before selecting a VPN service, consider ones that offer unlimited bandwidth.

 Best VPN Providers in The Market